 A joint city-county collaborative was recently tasked with coming up with a plan to curb the city's domestic violence epidemic.
-Twenty-nine people died as a result of domestic violence in Bexar County in 2018, and the number of murders by a male intimate partner continues to rise.
+Thirty-five people died as a result of domestic violence in Bexar County in 2018, and the number of murders by a male intimate partner continues to rise.

 The domestic violence collaborative commission -- which includes members of the judiciary, health care community, City and County staff, law enforcement agencies and local nonprofits -- was established following the publication of a report on the Status of Women in San Antonio earlier this year that included dire statistics about the issue.